Ptujec/LaunchBar/Ask-ChatGPT/README.md

 ### Additional Features

-- To view recent chats, select the action in LaunchBar and press `command` + `enter` \
+- To view recent chats, select the action in LaunchBar and press `command` + `enter`
-(BTW: You quick look or delete chats in this view or any of [the usual stuff](https://www.obdev.at/resources/launchbar/help/WorkingWithFiles.html#append-text) you can do with files in LaunchBar.)
 - Use alternative personas with `command` + `enter` when you are done entering text.
+- Optionally compare input and answer in [BBEdit](https://www.barebones.com/products/bbedit/) instead of creating a chat by setting `useCompare` to `true` in a custom prompt.

 ### Settings